ansible/ansible/docsite/rst/playbooks_delegation.rst

           delegate_facts: True
           with_items: "{{groups['dbservers'}}"

-The above will gather facts for the machines in the dbservers group and assign the facts to those machines and not to app_servers, that way you can lookup `hostvars['dbhost1']['default_ipv4_addresses'][0]` even though dbservers were not part of the play, or left out by using `--limit`.
+The above will gather facts for the machines in the dbservers group and assign the facts to those machines and not to app_servers.
+This way you can lookup `hostvars['dbhost1']['default_ipv4_addresses'][0]` even though dbservers were not part of the play, or left out by using `--limit`.

 .. _run_once: